Thrash Metal Miniseries Pitches of Video Game Fanfic – Sean Kilpatrick

 Streets of Rage

-Blaze, sweat-licked, gets slammed on a mat.
-Her male sparring partner endures combos before putting her down again, face first, apologizing.
+Blaze, pint-sized, sweat-licked, power-slammed on a mat.
+Apologizing, her male sparring partner endures a combo and puts her down again, face first.
 She shoves him off, headgear enswathed with bloody hair, shouting: stop holding back, faggot!
 Freeze over credits – Blaze walloped out of frame.
 She changes clothes, strolling about nude, showering before male cops in a locker room.
-Several discuss their urge to go lick the mat.
-Whoever raised that bitch should be beaten or high-fived.
+Several discuss their urge to lick the mat.
+Whoever raised that bitch should either be beaten or high-fived.
 Intense, situated away from everyone, scarred up boxer’s build, Adam observes.

 The city is infested by a criminal syndicate.
 Much of the police force has been compromised.
 Blaze complains to Alex, railing a speedbag for punctuation.
-Alex offers logical assessments and encouragement without being patronizing.
-Wearing revealing clothes, Blaze pushes for a good word with the gang unit, of which Alex is a member.
+Alex offers logical assessments without being patronizing.
+Underdressed, Blaze pushes for a good word with the gang unit, of which Alex is a member.
 He disguises his want very well, defaulting to filial concern.
 Lust only announces itself in brief moments – rare, suggestive hints Blaze either misses or ignores.
-It would be too tense and telling if her magnetism went unacknowledged.
-Often she abuses his free time with her issues, leaving before he can offer anything but kind words.
+Often she abuses his free time with her issues, leaving before he can offer anything but an encouraging word.
 To retaliate, torn between concern over her safety and resentment for being taunted, he is equally ambiguous with any expectations concerning entry into the unit.

 In the gym, Adam approaches Blaze and her simp sparring partner, a random orbiter kept a few steps below Alex.
 Seeing Adam, he exits.
 Slip that fucking gear off, Kelly Kawpowski.
 Blaze unstraps and flings each glove against his chest.
 Adam invites her to attack.
 Blaze charges and is jabbed in the throat, an effortless, invisible strike.
 Gagged into shock, struggling to breathe, she almost can’t recover.
 Adam squats next to her, not gloating, monitoring if she’ll survive.
 Why fight like a man?
 Blaze can’t respond, eyes watering.
 Can’t hurt anybody pretending you’re big.
 Maybe just their feelings.
 Other such inspirational gibberish.
 He gets up to her ear and whispers.
 Try gathering the will and you’re still trying.
 Leaving, he slips a card in her bra.